mtreerungroj/mtreerungroj.github.io/index.md

   - Make a dashboard for tracking business KPI
   - Present information using data visualization techniques
   - Recruit Data Scientist both full-time and intern into the company
-  - Collaborate with engineering and product development teams
+  - Coaching data scientist interns
 - **Intern** at [KCapstone program](https://web.facebook.com/kcapstone), KASIKORNBANK *(Jun-Jul 2018)*
   - Create Cozi+ application prototypes, an application to collect membership cards, on mobile using React-Native for gathering feedback from users and pitching
   - Learn Design Thinking techniques and use in practice